ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_backingup.md

 * Zerto Virtual Replication - The Zerto Virtual Manager (ZVM) system is deployed as an {{site.data.keyword.cloud_notm}} virtual server instance (VSI) and its backup is not supported by Veeam or IBM Spectrum Protect Plus.
 If your disaster recovery strategy requires you to recover the ZVM without you perform a site failover, use your preferred Windows® backup solution to back up and restore the ZVM.
 * F5® BIG-IP - F5 recommends [file-based backup of the F5 configuration](https://support.f5.com/csp/article/K13132){: external}, which you can direct to your file server.
 * FortiGate® Security Appliance or VM - Fortinet recommends [file-based backup of the FortiGate configuration](https://help.fortinet.com/fos50hlp/54/Content/FortiOS/fortigate-best-practices-54/Firmware/Performing_Config_Backup.htm){: external}, which you can direct to your file server.
-* HyTrust® CloudControl™ and DataControl® - HyTrust supports both image and file-based backup of the HyTrust server appliances.
-For more information, see the HyTrust administration guides.
+* Entrust CloudControl™ and Entrust DataControl® - Entrust supports both image and file-based backup of the Entrust server appliances.
+For more information, see the Entrust administration guides.
 * VMware HCX™ - Use the HCX appliance management interface to create and download a file-based backup of the HCX Manager configuration similar to the vCenter Server Appliance.

 ## More considerations